nazkutukcu/nazkutukcu/README.md

 ### Hi there, I'm Naz 👋

-In my projects i always wanted to improve myself as learning new concepts and also i tried to apply what i’ve learned from my education.
-With my internships’ experience, i found chance to implement my school knowledge to real life.
-I learned how to become a part of big Project and also part of a team.
-My biggest goal is to bring a new perspective to my job by discovering new technologies and concepts.

 <!--
 **nazkutukcu/nazkutukcu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.